k-n-t-lam/GlanceThing/README.md

 ## Getting started

 The application only works on Windows for now.
-Linux support is planned!
+Linux and Mac support is planned!

 1. Download GlanceThing from [Releases](../../releases/).
 2. Open the downloaded file to install